skreuzer/cpuid/README.md

     brew install bsdmake
     sudo bsdmake install

-On Ubuntu you will need to install the freebsd-buildutils package
+On Ubuntu you will need to install the freebsd-buildutils package along with bmake

-    sudo apt-get install freebsd-buildutils
+    sudo apt-get install freebsd-buildutils bmake
-    sudo freebsd-make install
+    sudo bmake install

 ## Example Usage